Robert Gutzwiller

 Associate Professor, Human Systems Engineering, The Polytechnic School

-Robert Gutzwiller studies the critical role of the human in complex systems.
 His work scientifically applies cognitive engineering to cyberspace, transportation, and defense.
-His recent research also focuses on engineering human attention (How do humans select what task to do when they are multitasking and overwhelmed, and can models predict this behavior?), human-automation interaction (How do humans learn to interact with and trust complex systems, particularly those which use automation, artificial intelligence, and machine learning?), and defensive cyberspace operations (How does a cyber analyst protecting networks develop awareness?
+His recent research focuses on engineering human attention (How do humans select what task to do when they are multitasking and overwhelmed?
+Can models predict this behavior?
+How do we measure how hard people work when they are thinking?), human-automation interaction (How do humans learn to interact with and trust complex systems, particularly those which use automation, artificial intelligence, and machine learning?
+How do we best measure trust and reliance on technology?), human-centric defensive cyberspace operations (How does a cyber analyst protecting networks develop awareness?
 Could cognitive techniques be used against would-be attackers to make defenses more robust?
-How can we build automated defenses that operators trust and understand?).
+Can we build automated defenses that operators trust and understand?), and generally improving human systems integration (HSI) efforts across large enterprises.